Getting started

 npm start

-- Docusaurus instance version 2.0 or above with the docs feature.
+- Docusaurus instance version 2.0 or above with the docs plugin enabled

 Install the plugin